-- 1.1.1 Oxford Archaeology carried out a field evaluation at Rushenden Neatscourt, Queenborough ,Swale, Kent, between 22nd October and 24th October 2007 (Fig. 1).
+- 1.1.1 Oxford Archaeology carried out a field evaluation at Rushenden Neatscourt, Queenborough, Swale, Kent, on the 3rd March 2008 (Fig. 1).
 The investigation was commissioned by Campbell Reith Hill Engineers on behalf of SEEDA, as part of the Swale Redevelopment Project.
 The proposed regeneration project will comprise the establishment of improved access to Rushenden by a link road from the new A249 and the development of approximately 120 hectares for light industrial, residential and recreational purposes.
 The area to be developed comprises urban and wasteland areas with car depots, industrial buildings and a large area of grazing marsh with associated drainage features and wetland/estuarine habitats.
-The present applications relate to the Rushenden Relief Road and c 20 hectares of development to the south of the new A249 link road (Planning application: Neatscourt Phase 1 Swale Borough Council SW/06/1468; Rushenden Relief Road Kent County Council SW/07/01).
-The site is centred on NGR 592230 171350. - 1.1.2 The current phase of evaluation, consisting of eight trial trenches, follows the Stage 1 Cultural Heritage Environmental Impact Assessment, a programme of geoarchaeological test pits, and a main phase of trial trenches.
-The Cultural Heritage review incorporated preliminary desk-based assessment of potential cultural heritage impacts while the geoarchaeological test pits were used to model sub-surface deposit sequences in order to identify areas where significant prehistoric and later archaeology could be buried under alluvium at the edge of the floodplain. - 1.1.3 The main evaluation trenching programme, conducted in Summer 2007, comprised 71 trenches focussed predominantly within the Neatscourt Phase 1 development area and is the subject of a separate report.
-The additional eight trial trenches that form the focus of this report lie along the centreline of the proposed Rushenden Relief Road and drainage ponds within Neatscourt Phase 1.
-Both areas were previously unavailable during the main phase of evaluation due to ecological constraints. - 1.1.4 The combined results of both phases of trenching will be used to assess possible impacts on the Cultural Heritage that may be caused by the proposed development, so that they can be minimised, or suitable mitigation measures adopted. - 1.1.5 In addition to the evaluation, OA conducted an intermittent watching brief on service diversions throughout the development area between September and December 2007.
-The conclusions of this watching brief will also be presented within this report.
+The present applications relate to the Rushenden Relief Road and c 20 hectares of development to the south of the new A249 link road (Planning application: Neatscourt Phase 1 - Swale Borough Council SW/06/1468; Rushenden Relief Road - Kent County Council SW/07/01).
+The site is centred on NGR 592230 171350. - 1.1.2 The current phase of geoarchaeological field assessment, consisting of six test pits, follows the Stage 1 Cultural Heritage Environmental Impact Assessment, a main programme of geoarchaeological test pits, and an extensive phase of trial trenches.
+The Cultural Heritage review incorporated preliminary desk-based assessment of potential cultural heritage impacts while the geoarchaeological test pits were used to model sub-surface deposit sequences in order to identify areas where significant prehistoric and later archaeology could be buried under alluvium at the edge of the floodplain. - 1.1.3 The main geoarchaeological programme, conducted in summer 2007, comprised 42 test pits focussed predominantly within the Neatscourt Phase 1 development area and is the subject of a separate report.
+The additional six test pits that form the focus of this report lie along the western end of the centreline of the proposed Rushenden Relief Road.
+This area was previously unavailable during the main phase of work due to land access constraints. - 1.1.4 The combined results of both phases of geoarchaeological test pitting will be used to assess possible impacts on the Cultural Heritage that may be caused by the proposed development, so that they can be minimised, or suitable mitigation measures adopted.